rmnavr/fptk/docs/functions.md

 SETV: fptk            | StrictNumber             ; Union of StrictInt and StrictFloat
 FROM: pydantic        | validate_call            ; decorator for type-checking func args
 SETV: fptk            | validateF                ; same as validate_call but with option validate_return=True set (thus validating args and return type)
-FROM: returns.result  | Result                   ; Result monad
-FROM: returns.result  | Success                  ; One of Result monad constructor
-FROM: returns.result  | Failure                  ; One of Result monad constructor

 === Buffed getters ===
 INFO: hy              | . /macro/                :: (. xs [n1] [n2] ...) -> xs[n1][n2]...  ; throws error when not found